Updated on October 7, 2016

 You need to make sure you have top notch lights for both small, tight areas as well as large open ones.
 LED flashlights and lamps may even be helpful when having to be in a confined space like under your dash board.
 If you have a drop light that is even better for small spots to reach and also LED flashlights can help you see when you are in an even more closed off area like underneath your dash board.
 Large flourescent lights overhead are still the best option to light up the entire garage.

 Make sure you keep cleaning products where they’re easily accessible.
 If you were to only purchase the cleaning essentials, a push broom, standard broom, and a dust pan should be at the top of your list.
-After that, make sure you have bought rags and some type of degreaser and have it where you can access it quickly.
+After that, make sure you have bought rags and some type of degreaser to clean oil off the garage floor and have it where you can access it quickly in case of a spill.
 When you know the job will make a complete mess you should always lay out some cardboard you have laying around so you can easily throw that away and have an easy cleanup once the job is done.
 If you don’tt clean after a mess you have made, you’ll have a lot of stains that will be a pain to remove and become a safety hazard, so clean up as soon as the job’s done.

 I could tell you a million ways to be organized but everyone has their own way of doing things.
 You need to have a toolbox already organized and ready to go, and many methods exist for you to try.
 Pinterest is actually a great way to find various toolbox organization ideas.
 One day I’ll even get my own account but for now, I’ll just use my wife’s. 🙂

 Most people use hand tools if they’re doing a job on their own to fix something on their car because those tools are so much more cheaper when first starting out.
 Investing in power tools would make for a faster job experience though.
 Air tools and cordless tools are definitely a good investment when you have a weekend business or obviously if you’re a professional mechanic in the field.
 One of your first purchases should be a good compressor along with an impact wrench.
+If your budget is an issue, make a quick stop at Harbor Freight and pick up a Central Pneumatic compressor and air impact wrench to get you started.
 The time savings you’ll get from this combo is unbelievable.